Happy-Ferret/iLib/doc/Backlog.md

 * Ability to read a set of HTML/PHP/JSP/etc. files for depends and data directives without including them into the output file.
 This allows you to assemble an iLib JS file with only the stuff that is needed by your web app.
 * Rewrite in Javascript
 * Make a simple ilib generator web page, similar to the jquery-ui theme generator, where you pick which classes you want and which locales you want, and it will build a copy of ilib for you with all dependencies satisfied
+* Support Webpack and/or requirejs
+    * Possibly replace the JS assembly tool with them

+## Localization Tool

+* introduce a new localization tool
+    * knows how to pull out strings from source code done with ilib
+    * read/write xliff files with extracted strings or translations
+    * write out json or js files as needed with translations in it
+    * save/retrieve translations or extracted strings from a database
+    * save/retrieve translations or extracted strings from a remote web API
+    * support many different programming languages and file types
+        * JS (of course!)
+        * JSON (with a json schema)
+        * HTML
+        * Ruby
+        * Java (Android or general)
+        * Android xml files
+        * iOS strings files
+        * Objective-C
+        * Swift
+        * iOS xib, nib, or story board files
+        * HAML
+        * YAML
+        * JSP
+        * Javascript Template files (JST)
+        * React/Enact JSX files
+        * PHP
+        * Golang
+        * Python
+* Introduce libraries for various languages like the ResBundle class
+    * allows the loctool to pick out strings from source code exactly the same way as in JS